 This course provides the qualified ET data analyst with instruction on the concepts, techniques and strategies for construction of RevospECT Configurations.
 This includes the application and theory of use and manipulation of Zetec Capsule Packages, Gates, Final Analysis, and overview of HDC (auto mode) enabled capsules.
 Typical course is 40 hours duration including classroom instruction and practical “hands-on” training.
 (Class size, student qualifications and experience or complexity of desired configurations may increase course length.)
 Prerequisite: Qualification/certification as ET Level IIA, ET Level IIA-QDA or ET Level IIIA-QDA data analyst with experience, or instructor’s permission

-Use the link on the left to view the latest course schedule.
-For additional information or questions, please contact our training staff using the form found on the Course Registration page or contact Zetec Customer Service.
+For additional information or questions, please contact our training staff using the form found at: Zetec Customer Service.